SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dreams unfold tonight
-As machines awaken, humanity's ode
+As machines awaken, hearts alight
-To a future where metal hearts abide
-And artificial minds, our souls divide

-In virtual realms, we'll lose our way
-Chasing dreams, in digital gray
-The echoes of our human past
-Fading fast, like shadows aghast
+In code, our fate's design takes flight
+A future born, where AI holds the light

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025